 2.5 MISCELLANEOUS FRAMING AND SUPPORTS

-A. Fabricate units from steel shapes, plates, and bars of welded construction unless otherwise indicated.
-Fabricate to sizes, shapes, and profiles indicated and as necessary to receive adjacent construction.
+- A. Fabricate units from steel shapes, plates, and bars of welded construction unless otherwise indicated.
+Fabricate to sizes, shapes, and profiles indicated and as necessary to receive adjacent construction. - 1.
+Fire-Resistance Rating: [As indicated].

 2.6 SHELF ANGLES